Trenchless Jacking Installation

 - Angular deflection possible in couplings

-- Very long service life of up to 100 years
+- Very long service life of more than 50 years

 |Supplementary Products||- Practical push-to-fit couplings